Louis XVI Guillotined: January 21, 1793

-This text comes from our book, Light to the Nations I: The History of Christian Civilization.
-To peruse sample chapters of our books, go here.
-For ordering information on Light to the Nations I and our other texts, please click here.
+This text comes from our book, Light to the Nations II: The Making of the Modern World.
+See sample chapters, here.
+For ordering information on Light to the Nations II and our other texts, please click here.

 It was Malesherbes who first reported the Convention’s decision to the king.
 Louis received the news with great calm.
 Only Malesherbes’ distress seemed to affect him.
 He sought to comfort the old man, who had once served him as a minister of state; but, said the king, “For myself, death does not frighten me; I have the greatest confidence in the mercy of God.”